merliot/.github/profile/readme.md

-# Merliot
+### Merliot: A Distributed, Non-Centralized IoT Platform

-Merliot is a distributed, non-centralized IoT platform written in [Go](go.dev) and [TinyGo](tinygo.org).
+Merliot is an innovative IoT platform designed for privacy, scalability, and fault tolerance, written in [Go](go.dev) and [TinyGo](tinygo.org).

-**Distributed** as in your devices are independent of everyone elses, making the plaform scalable and fault-tolerant.
+**Distributed Architecture:** Merliot employs a distributed architecture where each device operates independently, ensuring scalability and fault tolerance.

-**Non-centralized** as in there is no central control; each user's devices are user-controlled.
-There is no third party between you and your devices.
-And no third-party access to your device data.
+**Non-Centralized Control:** Unlike traditional IoT platforms, Merliot offers a non-centralized approach.
+Each user maintains control over their devices without any intermediary or third-party access to device data.

-Scared?
-You can try the [Demo](https://www.merliot.io/try-demo).
-It's Free to try, but requires an account on [Koyeb](koyeb.com).
+Curious about Merliot?
+Try the [Demo](https://www.merliot.io/try-demo) for free.
+(An account is required on [Koyeb](koyeb.com)).

 Alternatively, you can run the Demo using docker: